Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

 \subsection{Weighted Cycle Representatives for Y-Cycles}

 We can construct weighted cycle representatives of Y-cycles as follows. \begin{itemize} \item Let $\gamma$ be a Y-cycle.
-For each weave edge $e$ in $\gamma$, we draw a relative chain on each side of $e$ and orient them such that $e$ is on the right side of the relative chain. \item If $e$ has color $s_i$, we assign the weight $\gamma(e)\omega_i$ to each of the two relative chains. \item Near a trivalent weave vertex, we connect the nearby weighted chains as in the left picture of Figure \ref{fig: Y-cycle representatives}, where
+For each weave edge $e$ in $\gamma$, we draw a relative chain on each side of $e$ and orient them such that $e$ is on the right side of the relative chain. \item If $e$ has color $s_i$, we assign the weight $\gamma(e)\omega_i$ to each of the two relative chains. \item Near a bivalent weave vertex, we connect the nearby weighted chains as in the top left picture of Figure \ref{fig: Y-cycle representatives}. \item Near a trivalent weave vertex, we connect the nearby weighted chains as in the top right picture of Figure \ref{fig: Y-cycle representatives}, where

-with the indices taken modulo $3$. (recall that $[n]_+:=\max\{n,0\}$.) \item Near a tetravalent weave vertex, we connect the nearby weighted chains as in the middle picture of Figure \ref{fig: Y-cycle representatives}. \item Near a hexavalent weave vertex, we connect the nearby weighted chains as in the right picture of Figure \ref{fig: Y-cycle representatives}.
+with the indices taken modulo $3$.
+(Recall that $[n]_+:=\max\{n,0\}$, and $\alpha_i$ is the $i$th simple root.) \item Near a tetravalent weave vertex, we connect the nearby weighted chains as in the bottom left picture of Figure \ref{fig: Y-cycle representatives}. \item Near a hexavalent weave vertex, we connect the nearby weighted chains as in the bottom right picture of Figure \ref{fig: Y-cycle representatives}.
 The weight $\mu_i$ is determined by the other two weights via the balancing condition.
 Note that the interior endpoint in the center should be perturbed slightly to meet the generic position requirement.

 \end{itemize}